confio/tgrade-contracts/contracts/tgrade-valset/README.md

         /// Duration for how long validator is jailed, `None` for jailing forever
         duration: Option<Duration>,
     },
     /// Unjails validator.
-Admin can unjail anyone anytime, others can unjail
+Admin can unjail anyone anytime, others can unjail only themselves and
-    /// only themselves and only if jail duration passed Unjail {
+    /// only if the jail period passed.
+    Unjail {
         /// Address to unjail.
-Optional, as if not provided it is assumed to be
+Optional, as if not provided it is assumed to be the sender of the
-        /// the sender of the message (for convenience when unjailing self after
-        /// the jail period).
+        /// message (for convenience when unjailing self after the jail period).
         operator: Option<String>,
     },
 }